What kind of ‘magic’ makes the best cannabutter recipe?

 Pros of Using Water

-- During separation, any remaining plant matter sinks out of the cannabutter into the water below, further filtering out inert stuff that tastes bad
+- During separation, any remaining plant matter sinks out of the cannabutter into the water below, further filtering out inert stuff that tastes bad.

 - Cannabinoids are not water-soluble, so the potency is unaffected

-Overall this results in a reduced taste, color, and smell of cannabis, while the potency remains.
+This results in a reduced taste, color, and smell of cannabis, while the potency remains.
 This keeps the cannabutter from tasting too much like cannabis or smelling like fresh green leaves.
 There will still be a slight cannabis taste/smell whenever you make butter, but this process helps keep it to a minimum.

 Cons of Using Water